 One student described an active campus life saying, “There is a huge population that is involved in clubs on campus, anything from soccer club to juggling club or knitting club.”

 Another student noted that staff and faculty are dedicated to students’ career success saying, “Professors are very willing to help students find internships, jobs and research opportunities.”

-Willamette has a long history of being included in Princeton Review’s annual guide to the best colleges.
-Only about 15 percent of America’s 2,500 four-year colleges are profiled in the book.
+Willamette has a long history of appearing in Princeton Review’s annual guide, which profiles about 15 percent of America’s 2,500 four-year colleges.

-The guide includes detailed profiles of the colleges and the colleges’ rating scores for eight categories, including academics, quality of life and admissions.
-The rankings are based on a survey of 126,000 students attending the colleges.
+In addition to detailed profiles, the guide includes colleges’ rating scores in eight categories, including academics, quality of life and admissions.
+The rankings are based on a survey of 138,000 students attending the colleges.